debianchef/101/uncle_debian_notes_on_basic_solidity.md

 ```

-In this example above , we will create a contract `UsingComposition` that creates an instance of `BaseContract` and interacts with it.
+In the example above , we  created a contract `UsingComposition` that creates an instance of `BaseContract` to call its  functions .

  [Try in Remix](#remixLink)

 ## Interfaces

-Interfaces in Solidity are used to define the functions that a contract must implement without providing the actual implementation.
+Interfaces in Solidity are used to define the functions that a contract `must` implement `without` providing the actual `implementation`.

-Key Features
+They are called interfaces becuase they define a structure and posseses the features :

-1. `Function Signature`s: Only function signatures are defined, without any implementation.
+1. `Function Signatures`: Only function signatures are defined, without any implementation.
 2. `No State Variables`: Interfaces cannot have state variables.
 3. `No Constructors`: Interfaces cannot have constructors.
 4. `No Function Modifiers`: Functions cannot have modifiers like public, internal, etc.

+Interface contracts are declared with the keyword `interface` instead of the usual `contract` keyword

+Example :
 ```solidity
 pragma solidity ^0.8.0;